Melon-Catastrophe/BooksWeb/README.md

 ### Additional Book Details

 A details View is shown when clicking on a book's title.
 For now, the only details shown are the Title, Author, and Publication Year.
-This page shows how to dynamically show content based on some kind of unique ID.
+This content is dynamically shown based on a unique ID.

 To get back to the Home screen from the Additional Details page, click on the "Back to Home" button.